AlpAydinoglu/sverification/README.md

-Here, you can find the code for the conference paper 'Stability Analysis of Complementarity Systems with Neural Network Controllers' from the conference HSCC 2021.
+Here, you can find the code for the paper 'Stability Analysis of Complementarity Systems with Neural Network Controllers' from the conference HSCC 2021.

 # Dependencies